nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 In [2]: db = wrds.Connection()
 ```

 Now the setup is complete and it is possible to start working on jobs.

-## Interactive and Batch Jobs on WRDS Cloud

 There are two types of jobs that can be submitted on the WRDS Cloud: interactive jobs, which are executed line-by-line and immediately return a response to each command, like in a Python console; batch jobs, which are longer programs executed as a whole, like in a Python run.
 The former are more useful for exploration and testing, while the latter are more useful for elaborated, multi-step programs.
 Both types of jobs are scheduled and managed by the Grid Engine, which is a distributed resource management system that optimizes job execution for large high-performance computing clusters by distributing job submissions to the least-busy computing node.

-### Interactive Jobs
+## 1.1 - Interactive Jobs

 To run interactive jobs, it is necessary to schedule an interactive job with the WRDS Cloud Grid Engine.
 As with all jobs on the WRDS Cloud, batch jobs are submitted from one of the head nodes and run on one of the computing nodes.